mohit421/Personal_Project/Learning/FUllStackWebDevByHUXN/MasterJavascript/JSBySuperSimpleDev/Javascript.md

     - We worked on three projects using the DOM
     - We learnt how to make elements interactive with the keyboard using onkeydown="..."
     - More details about strings and window objects

+### HTML, CSS and JavaScript Together

+- Reviewed CSS, and added CSS to projects
+- .classList
+- Finished Rock, Paper, Scissors
+- Organize Javascript and CSS code into separate files

+##### Main Idea of Javascript

+- Save the data
+- Generate the HTMl
+- Make it interactive

+### Array and Loops

+- Arrays=list of values
+- Loops(while loop, for loop)
+- Accumulator Pattern
+- Created a Todo List project
+- Arrays are references, destructuring
+- More features of loops:
+  break, continue, loops inside a function

+### Advanced Function

+- functions are value
+- setTimeout(), setInterval()
+- .forEach() :- Cleaner way to looping through an array
+- Arrow functions, .addEventLinstener()
+- .filter(), .map():- array method
+- Closure